noxthot/ss22_julia_workshop/pages/hpc/simd.md

 ```
 \show{./code/simd.jl}

-The [LLVM](https://llvm.org/) Project is the compiler toolchain technology that Julia uses for its *Just in Time* (JIT) compilation.
+The [LLVM](https://llvm.org/) project is the compiler toolchain technology that Julia uses for its *Just in Time* (JIT) compilation.
 Basically, it translates the Julia code into a machine language close to Assembler (but quite readable, if you get used to it) and this is compiled when needed.
 We could see JIT doing its magic in the beginning of the [Benchmark](#how-to-measure-performance-in-julia) section, as the function `mysum` was compiled on its first run.
 Note: in general packages get precompiled before they are used to gain performance.

 # Multiple dispatch
 While on the subject of performance and the JIT compilation it is time to recall the *multiple dispatch* capabilities of Julia.